 RE-USABLE WATER BOTTLE

 My Earthwell re-usable bottle doesn’t leave my side.
 Tucked on the side of my backpack, it keeps my water refreshingly cold for extended periods of time.
 In the dense jungle canopies, you’ll find yourself sweating in excess.
-Having the Earthwell flask filled with an electrolyte drink is a hot tip to keeping yourself in good working order.
+Having the Earthwell flask filled with an electrolyte drink is a hot tip for keeping yourself in good working order.
 There are plenty of places to refill your bottle, so there is absolutely no need for you to use any single-use plastics along the Kokoda Trail.
 The Hydroflask is insulated and built to last, it won’t let you down.

 GRAYL ULTRALIGHT WATER PURIFIER

 The Grayl Ultralight Water Purifier is an understated game-changer for adventure travel.
 The Grayl Ultralight Water Purifier removes 99.9999% of viruses of disease-causing bacteria.
 The best thing about it, it only takes 15 seconds and one press to purify water from any freshwater source.
-Along the Kokoda Trail, we filled up from rivers, waterfalls and local village taps.
+Along the Kokoda Trail, we filled up from rivers, waterfalls, and local village taps.
 Unlike aqua purification tablets which require you to wait 30 minutes before drinking, you can have rehydrated yourself immediately with the grail ultralight water purifier.

 Depending on your ability, you’re more than likely going to be out on Kokoda Track for anywhere between 7-12 days.
 To put that in perspective, you could accumulate 50-80 hours of direct time-on-legs hiking.
 Your future self will be grateful if you get yourself some quality boots.
-With undulating terrain and never-ending tree-roots, your hiking boots will provide the necessary stability and support.
+With undulating terrain and never-ending tree roots, your hiking boots will provide the necessary stability and support.
 I’d recommend waterproof hiking boots to shield off the rain and puddles.

 Gaiters are incredibly helpful for keeping mud, stones, and debris out of your shoes and socks.
-Not only will they keep your shoes and socks in better conditions but they’ll reduce the chances of blisters, cuts, and grazes.
+Not only will they keep your shoes and socks in better condition but they’ll reduce the chances of blisters, cuts, and grazes.
 Make sure you buy gaiters with zip as velcro won’t hold strong verse the demanding conditions of The Kokoda Track.
-We used gaiters that covered our ankles, but I’d recommend something that covers at least to the middle of your shin
+We used gaiters that covered our ankles, but I’d recommend something that covers at least the middle of your shin

 Trekking poles have been one of the best additions to my backpack this year.
 The Kokoda Trek has punchy uphill sections and steep downhills.
 Most people prepare for the uphill sections but don’t realize that the downhill will bring the most discomfort.
 Trekking poles help take the load off your knees and legs and provide extra points of contact with the ground to keep you from slipping.